-If have a New York State tax problem, you may have questions about what NYS can do to collect back taxes that you may owe and what your options are to resolve your tax problems.
+If have a New York State tax problem or IRS problem, you may have questions about what the taxing authorities can do to collect back taxes that you may owe and what your options are to resolve your tax problems.

 Experienced NY tax attorney Charles Rosselli answers the most commonly asked questions about your New York State tax problem.

 A tax warrant is lien against any real estate or any personal property that you own.